Edited by Alyssa Middleton • Last updated: April 15, 2026

 Costs and Credit Hours

-Common Classes Offered by One-Year MSW Programs in California
+Common Classes in One-Year MSW Programs in California

-Because advanced students have already learned about the basics of social work, one-year programs mostly cover advanced topics and topics related to specialties in the field.
-This allows students to build their knowledge by examining complex case studies and current, real-world problems.
-Courses vary by program, but here are a few core classes you might take.
+Because advanced standing students have already covered the basics during their BSW program, one-year programs focus on advanced topics and specializations.
+Courses vary by program, but here are a few core classes you’re likely to encounter.

 Advanced Social Work Practice

-Building on the foundational practice skills taught in BSW programs, this course delves into more complex interventions, assessment methods, and specialized approaches for working with diverse populations.
+Building on foundational skills from BSW programs, this course covers more complex interventions, assessment methods, and specialized approaches for working with diverse populations.

 Policy Analysis and Advocacy

-While students in one-year programs have likely learned the basics of social welfare policy and advocacy, advanced classes teach students how to analyze, formulate, and implement new policies themselves.
+While BSW students learn the basics of social welfare policy, advanced classes teach students how to analyze, formulate, and implement new policies themselves.

 Advanced Social Work Research

-This class expands on research concepts introduced in the BSW program, focusing on advanced research methodologies, data analysis techniques, and the application of research findings to inform social work practice.
-This often includes conducting an independent research project.
-Social workers who wish to pursue doctorates, PhDs, and policy-guiding roles in any number of agencies often take advanced research courses.
+This class expands on BSW-level research concepts, focusing on advanced methodologies, data analysis, and applying research findings to inform practice.
+It often includes an independent research project.
+Social workers pursuing doctorates, PhDs, or policy-guiding roles frequently take additional research courses beyond what CSWE requires.

 Supervision and Administration of Social Service Agencies

-Effective social service leaders require an in-depth knowledge of supervision techniques, leadership skills, and policy development.
-This way, they can help their colleagues navigate complex legal and ethical situations.
+Effective social service leaders need deep knowledge of supervision techniques, leadership skills, and policy development — so they can help colleagues navigate complex legal and ethical situations.

 Electives and Specializations

-While students in one-year MSW programs in California take classes focused on advanced generalist practices, many programs also offer a number of electives and concentrations in specific areas of the field like:
+While one-year programs focus on advanced generalist practice, many also offer electives and concentrations in areas like:

-- Serving immigrants, different racial and ethnic groups, and the LGBTQ+ community.
+- Serving marginalized populations, including immigrants, different racial and ethnic groups, and the LGBTQ+ community

-Some of these specialties involve taking multiple classes and seeking additional professional credentials.
-But whatever path you choose, program faculty can help you design a schedule that meets your goals.
+Some specializations require multiple classes and additional professional credentials.
+Program faculty can help you design a schedule that fits your goals.

-With a Master of Social Work, you can be prepared to take on just about any advanced role in this life-saving field.
-You can become an administrator, a frontline supervisor, a public policy advocate, or even an LCSW who provides mental health services to communities who would otherwise suffer in silence.
-No matter your goal, here are a few one-year MSW programs in California that can help you get there.
+With a Master of Social Work, you can step into advanced roles across this field: administrator, frontline supervisor, public policy advocate, or LCSW providing mental health services to communities that would otherwise go without.
+Here are five one-year MSW programs in California worth exploring.

 Loma Linda University